Gnurou/awer/README.md

 What is working:

 * Virtual machine
-* Rendering of polygons and bitmaps
+* Rendering of polygons, bitmaps, and text
 * Input

 This makes the game basically playable.